Connecticut Department of Public Safety v. Doe

 Connecticut Department of Public Safety v.
-Doe, 538 U.S. 1 (2003), was a United States Supreme Court case regarding the constitutionality of the Connecticut sex offender registration requirement which required public disclosure of information on sex offenders after they had been released from incarceration.
+Doe, 538 U.S. 1 (2003), was a United States Supreme Court case in which the court held that due process does not require the opportunity to prove a fact that is not material to a state's statutory scheme.
+Mere injury to reputation does not implicate a liberty interest.

 Background

-A state statute required Connecticut's Department of Public Safety (PDS) to collect information gathered from sex offenders who registered into a sex offender registry and publicize it on an Internet website and to make the registry available to the public in specific state offices, as Connecticut's version of Megan's Law.
+Among other things, Connecticut's "Megan's Law" requires people convicted of sexual offenses to register with the Department of Public Safety (DPS) upon their release into the community, and requires DPS to post a sex offender registry containing registrants' names, addresses, photographs, and descriptions on a website and to make the registry available to the public in certain state offices.

 The website contained the following disclaimer:

 The registry is based on the legislature’s decision to facilitate access to publicly [sic]available information about persons convicted of sexual offenses.
 [DPS] has not considered or assessed the specific risk of reoffense with regard to any individual prior to his or her inclusion within this registry, and has made no determination that any individual included in the registry is currently dangerous.
 Individuals included within the registry are included solely by virtue of their conviction record and state law.
 The main purpose of providing this data on the Internet is to make the information more easily available and accessible, not to warn about any specific individual.

-John Doe, a convicted sex offender who was thereby subject to the law, filed suit in Federal court, claiming that the law violates the Fourteenth Amendment's Due Process Clause.
-The District Court issued an injunction regarding the law's public disclosure provisions.
-The Court of Appeals affirmed, concluding that such disclosure did indeed violate the Due Process Clause of the Fourteenth Amendment because registrants were not provided with a hearing prior to the public disclosure.
+Doe, a convicted sex offender who was subject to the law, filed a 42 U.S.C. § 1983 action on behalf of himself and similarly situated sex offenders, claiming that the law violated, among other things, the Fourteenth Amendment's Due Process Clause.
+The federal District Court granted Doe summary judgment, certified a class of people subject to the law, and permanently enjoined the law's public disclosure provisions.
+The Second Circuit Court of Appeals affirmed, concluding that such disclosure both deprived registered sex offenders of a "liberty interest," and violated the Due Process Clause because officials did not afford registrants a pre-deprivation hearing to determine whether they are likely to be "currently dangerous."

-The Supreme Court granted certiorari to determine whether the United States Court of Appeals for the Second Circuit was correct in enjoining the public disclosure of Connecticut's sex offender registry.